 An Intensive Outpatient Program, also referred to as IOP, is considered a step up (more therapeutic support) from outpatient therapy, and a step down (less therapeutic support) from a partial hospitalization program.
 A simplified definition of an IOP is therapeutic individual, group and meal support, provided for a minimum of 3 hrs per day, 3 days per week.
 Just as the name implies, it is a more intensive treatment option.
-When stepping up from outpatient therapy, an IOP is appropriate for clients who are able to function independently, but have low-moderate ED symptoms/behaviors that are disruptive, distressing and are worsening or stagnating in an outpatient setting.
+When stepping up from outpatient therapy, an IOP is appropriate for clients who are able to function independently, but have low to moderate symptoms/behaviors that are disruptive, distressing and are worsening or stagnating in an outpatient setting.
 An IOP offers clients a more treatment-intensive experience that can assist them in creating new routines and skill-sets for their recovery.
 When stepping down from PHP, IOP is considered a level of care that is transitioning a person back to their “regular life.”
-It assists clients in bridging their recovery from higher levels of care treatment into their “at home” lives.
-At TLC we offer our IOP 7 days a weeks, for 3 hours per day.
+It assists clients in bridging their recovery from higher levels of care into their “at home” lives.
+At TLC, we offer our IOP 7 days a weeks, for 3 hours per day.
 We also offer a professional track IOP, 4 days a week, for 3 hours a day, in the evenings.

 Partial hospitalization provides a structured program of outpatient psychiatric and therapeutic services as an alternative to inpatient psychiatric care.
 Also referred to as PHP or Day Treatment, a Partial Hospitalization Program is considered a step up (more therapeutic support) from an IOP and a step down (less therapeutic support) from a residential treatment program.
 Unlike the name implies, you are not "hospitalized" in a PHP program but you are benefiting from therapeutic interventions, supervision and support for 6-7 hrs a day, up to 7 days a week, while still living at home.
-When stepping down from a residential program, PHP is a highly structured supportive environment to aid in the transition from 24 hr care to living independently.
-When stepping up from a IOP, PHP offers additional meal support as well as more hours of daily therapeutic support while continuing to live at home.
-Day treatment offers clients the opportunity to stabilize behaviors, gain traction in recovery, gain insight around motivation to recover as well as learn and develop skills to assist them in daily functioning outside of a treatment setting.
+When stepping down from a residential program, PHP is a highly structured supportive environment to aid in the transition from 24 hour care to living independently.
+When stepping up from an IOP, PHP offers additional meal support as well as more hours of daily therapeutic support while continuing to live at home.
+Day treatment offers clients the opportunity to stabilize behaviors, gain traction in recovery, gain insight around motivation to recover, as well as learn and develop skills to assist them in daily functioning outside of a treatment setting.